WSL: How data sharing can identify leakages in vital water infrastructure

 Key findings

-With the identification of 22 barriers and 19 solutions to data sharing in water systems, the team decided to create a comprehensive spreadsheet containing links to all the different types of data that would be required by companies to reduce leakage.
-Their findings covered not only leakage data, but also data on repair work, customer complaints and soil type.
+With the identification of 22 barriers and 19 solutions to data sharing in water systems, the team decided to create a comprehensive reference library (wiki) with links to all the different types of data that would be required by companies to manage leakage.
+Findings covered data on customer complaints of leaks, soil types (some soils have a propensity to exacerbate leakage), and repair work (which identified a very wide range of leakage types).

 The team spoke to organisations, such as the Open Data Institute and STREAM, based at Northumbria University.
-Stream is a collaboration between UK water companies, supported by industry and civil society partners with a vision to unlock the potential of water data to benefit customers, society, and the environment.
-Their missions for open data have so far been unsuccessful due to the barriers identified.
+STREAM is a collaboration between UK water companies, supported by industry and civil society partners with a vision to unlock the potential of water data to benefit customers, society, and the environment.
+Tellingly for both, their missions for open data have so far been unsuccessful due to the barriers identified.
 However, STREAM has been successful in creating a collaborative network with most of the UK’s water companies.

 “The public ultimately overpays for leakage in water infrastructure,” explained Professor Varga.
 “Using proven methods from Artificial Intelligence to identify and prioritise leakage management leads to direct savings as well as positive environmental impact.”